js3331/us-demographics-2023/docs/README.md

     White Alone: Number of individuals identifying as White alone.
     Black or African American Alone: Number of individuals identifying as Black or African American alone.
     Hispanic or Latino: Number of individuals identifying as Hispanic or Latino.

-## PostgreSQL EDA

-[Simple Exploratory Data Analysis done in SQL](https://github.com/js3331/us-demographics-2023/blob/main/eda_us_demographics_2023.sql) as a basic sanity check step.

-Observed that there are 50 states, District of Columbia, and Puerto Rico in the dataset, validated the number of US counties (and county equivalent) with external sources, and observed that there are duplicates of county names, which is reasonable.